aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/index.en.md

 echo "$IDE_ROLE"
 ```

-Output should be similat to:
+Output should be similar to:

 ```
 eks-security-workshop-SharedRoleD1D02F7E-S4gUoKzSvSqN
 ```

 Note the IAM role `eks-security-workshop-SharedRoleD1D02F7E-S4gUoKzSvSqN` in the above output is used to create and authenticate the Amazon EKS Cluster.